Cathedral of the Incarnation (Garden City, New York): Ongoing ministries

-Military Service
+Military service

-Since 2020, Dean Sniffen has also served as a commissioned officer in the United States Navy Chaplain Corps and is currently Chaplain of the United States Marine Corps Empire Battalion.
+Since 2020, Sniffen has also served as a commissioned officer in the United States Navy Chaplain Corps and is currently chaplain of the United States Marine Corps Empire Battalion.

 Architecture

-Design and Style
+Design and style

 The Cathedral of the Incarnation exemplifies 13th-century English Gothic Revival architecture, specifically the Decorated Gothic style.
+Representing a shift from early 19th-century "Gothick" experimentation toward academic precision, the design follows the principles of structural honesty championed by architects like Richard Upjohn and James Renwick Jr. By avoiding the faux-vaulting and heavy "Castellated" battlements common in earlier American churches, the cathedral achieves a mature expression of the Gothic Revival.

 The building measures 175 feet in length and 96 feet in width, with an 80-foot bell tower topped by a 130-foot spire, creating a total height of 210 feet.
 The structure is crowned with a nine-foot illuminated brass cross that was visible from Brooklyn and the East River.

 The cathedral is constructed of brownstone quarried in Belleville, New Jersey, and incorporates advanced 19th-century building techniques including iron beams and cast iron columns.
 This construction method allows for slender interior columns, a soaring 53-foot ceiling, and abundant natural light while reducing the need for exterior flying buttresses.

 The decorative scheme throughout the cathedral features flora native to Long Island, including flowers, fruits, nuts, and foliage motifs.
 The building sits on 23 park-like acres and includes extensive use of rare marbles collected by Stewart from England, France, and Belgium.

-Interior Features
+Interior features

 The cathedral's interior follows traditional Gothic church layout with several notable features:

 Narthex: The entrance contains 60 windows created by Clayton & Bell of London, depicting Old Testament patriarchs and prophets.
 The floor features a brass inlay of the Stewart coat of arms with the motto "Prudentia et Constantia" (Prudence and Perseverance).

 Nave: Originally designed without pews in the medieval tradition, the nave contains 22 clerestory windows filled with depictions of heavenly choirs.
 The main level windows, also by Clayton & Bell, illustrate the birth and early life of Jesus Christ in a unified color scheme of red, blue, gold, and green.
 A recent "reseating" of the cathedral in 2020 removed the early 20th-century Mexican mahogany fixed pews and installed movable benches and chairs by British furniture designer Luke Hughes.

 Transepts: The south transept features the Jesse Window, depicting the genealogy of Christ, while the north transept contains the Te Deum window illustrating the ancient hymn "Te Deum Laudamus."

 Sanctuary: The high altar, carved from Italian statuary marble by Cox & Co. of London, features panels showing important events in the life of Jesus.
 Above the sanctuary is a Byzantine-style icon of Christ as "Pantocrator" installed in 2001.